Consensys/orchestrate/README.md

 type HandlerFunc func(ctx *Context)
 ```

 When creating a worker you must register a sequence of handlers by using ``worker.Use(handler)``.
-When running, worker will apply handlers sequence on every message feeded to the worker.
+When running, each time a new message is feeded to the worker, the worker generates a ``types.Context`` and apply handlers sequence on this context object.

 #### Pipeline/Middleware

 Handlers can be either

 - *pipeline* meaning it proceed to its execution then closes
-- *middleware* meaning it proceeds to part of its execution, execution pending handlers then finishes execution
+- *middleware* meaning it proceeds to beginning of its own execution, then execute pending handlers then finishes own execution

-Middleware is a very common pattern that permit to maintain a scope open while executing unknown functions.
+Middleware is a common pattern that permit to maintain a scope of variables open while executing unknown functions.

 ```sh
 $ cat examples/pipeline-middleware/main.go